superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 splitter = DocumentSplitter(split_by="sentence", split_length=3, split_overlap=2)
 ```

 In this setup, we chose "sentence" for `split_by`, a choice driven to maintain granular control over the chunking process.
 The `split_length` is set to 3 sentences to ensure each chunk is sufficiently detailed yet concise, while a `split_overlap` of 2 sentences helps maintain context continuity between adjacent chunks.
 There exists no golden rule for these hyperparameters, I would advise that you try out different configurations based on the structure and type of your documents.
+For a thorough evaluation of chunking methods, check out this [article](https://superlinked.com/vectorhub/an-evaluation-of-rag-retrieval-chunking-methods).

 ### Document embeddings
 Embeddings are a central component of the pre-processing stage, serving as the bridge between raw text data and the sophisticated algorithms that drive RAG systems, typically Large Language Models (LLMs).
 By converting words into numerical vectors, embeddings capture the semantic relationships between different terms, enabling models to understand context and generate relevant responses.
 Selecting the right embeddings and models is critical for achieving high-quality retrieval and generation, laying the groundwork for RAG's success.

 We will be using the `SentenceTransformersDocumentEbedder`, which is a sentence embedding model.
 This means that instead of only looking at individual words in isolation, the model considers the full context of sentences or even larger text snippets to generate embeddings.
 This approach allows for a deeper understanding of the text, capturing nuances and meanings that might be lost in word-level embeddings.

 ```python
 from haystack.components.embedders import SentenceTransformersDocumentEmbedder